Road-block/shootyepgp/README.md

 ## usage
 Right-click on minimap or FuBar shootyepgp icon will show all available settings.
 Left-click shows the standings window with everyone's EP, GP and PR values.
-The standings window can also be toggled with **/shooty** chat command.
+The standings window can also be toggled with **/shooty show** chat command.

 ## features
 - EPGP standings list (all)